Last updated on .

 Shuttle Boat

 Before I begin explaining the hike, I should tell you about the shuttle boat operated by Jenny Lake Boating that can ferry visitors across the lake.
-Shuttles run from about mid-May through mid-September.
+Shuttles run every 10-15 minutes from about mid-May through mid-September.
 The boat provides easier access to a popular trail connected to the Jenny Lake loop, saving lots of time and energy for those who want to hike to Hidden Falls or Inspiration Point.
 For example, Hidden Falls is a five mile hike from the visitor center but only a mile from the west boat dock.

 Our Hike